tcew/nodal-dg/README.md

 1. Clone using: git clone https://github.com/tcew/nodal-dg

-2. Set up path in MATLAB: first cd to the cloned directory in MATLAB and run the mypath.m script
+2. Set up path in MATLAB: first cd to the Codes1.1 sub-directory in the cloned repository directory in MATLAB and run the mypath.m script

 3. To test in MATLAB try this command: MaxwellDriver2D